smart-data-lake/getting-started/presentation/lecture_notes.md

 **A and C** are both correct!
 </details>

-### Question 5: Where are the credentials to a SQL-database defined?
+> Q: Where are the credentials to a SQL-database defined?
+>

-- A: In the actions.
+> - A: In the actions.
-- B: In the connections.
+> - B: In the connections.
-- C: In the data objects.
+> - C: In the data objects.
-- D: In the global configurations
+> - D: In the global configurations

 <details>
 <summary>Answer</summary>